Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges

 Another possibility is to use AI feedback instead of, or in addition to, the human one.
-Constitutional AI \shortcite{bai22b} is a method to train a non-evasive and ``harmless'' AI assistant without any human feedback, only relying on a \textit{constitution} of principles to follow.
+Constitutional AI \shortcite{bai22b} is a method to train a non-evasive and ``harmless'' AI assistant without any human feedback, only relying on a \textit{constitution} of principles to follow\footnote{While the selection of precepts to be included in the original ``constitution'' is defined by the researchers at Anthropic, a follow-up project called Collective Constitutional AI \shortcite{anthropic23} involves the participation of humans for crowd-sourcing the underlying principles by means of Polis \shortcite{small21}, which is a platform for running online deliberative processes augmented by machine learning algorithms.}.
 In a first supervised stage, a pre-trained LLM is used to generate responses to prompts, and then to iteratively correct them to satisfy a set of principles; once the response is deemed acceptable, it is used to fine-tune the model.
-Then, RLHF is performed, with the only difference that feedback is provided by the model itself and not by humans. \shortciteA{liu22a} use RL to fine-tune a Seq2Seq model to generate knowledge useful for a generic QA model.
+Then, RLHF is performed, with the only difference that feedback is provided by the model itself and not by humans.
+RLAIF \shortcite{lee23b} completely replaces human preferences with preferences from an off-the-shelf LLM for text summarization.
+The desired overall behavior is induced by careful prompting. \shortciteA{liu22a} use RL to fine-tune a Seq2Seq model to generate knowledge useful for a generic QA model.